varmox/ygeonline/content/post/cillium-getting-started.md

 ---
-title: "Cillium Getting Started" # Title of the blog post.
+title: "Cillium Gateway API - Getting Started" # Title of the blog post.
 date: 2023-10-14T18:18:26+02:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.